RobertBaruch/nmigen-tutorial/3_modules.md

 Generating a module results in a single file which includes all submodules.

+You should choose Verilog if you want to work with vendor tools that understand Verilog, or use RTLIL if you will be working with yosys.

 ## Domains

 A _domain_, in its basic definition, is a grouping of logic elements.
 If we consider a module as a black box with inputs and outputs, then any given output is generated within one and only one domain.
 If you attempt to set an output in more than one domain, you'll get an error during elaboration that the signal has more than one driver -- a "driver-driver conflict".